survivejs/react-book/manuscript/09_linting_in_webpack.md

 ...
 ```

-The potential problem with this approach is that in case you invoke `lint` through some other command, it will pass the test even if there are failures!
-In other words if you have another script that does something like `npm run lint && npm run build`, it will build regardless of the output of the first command.
+The problem with this approach is that if you invoke `lint` through some other command, it will pass even if there are failures.
+If you have another script that does something like `npm run lint && npm run build`, it will build regardless of the output of the first command!

 ### Connecting ESLint with Webpack